Parsa2820/fsmlog/README.md

 The `condition` field must be a valid verilog boolean expression.

 > Valid input file examples can be found in the [example](example) directory.

+## Technical Details
+The tool uses [jinja2](https://jinja.palletsprojects.com/en/3.0.x/) to generate the verilog code.
+The `template.v` file can be found in the [src](src) directory.
+This template can be populated with the `FiniteStateMachine` object named `fsm`.
+The `FiniteStateMachine` object is created from the input file using the `FiniteStateMachine.from_json` method.
+The `FiniteStateMachine` class has similar attributes to the input file's structure.
+The `FiniteStateMachine` class can be found in the [src/model/fsm.py](src/model/fsm.py) file.